-Family Development Foundation organises Ramadan activities to foster positive communication among community members
+Family Development Foundation Organises Ramadan Activities To Foster Positive Communication Among Community Members

-(MENAFN- Orient Planet Group) Abu Dhabi, April 01, 2024: The Family Development Foundation (FDF) organised a series of Ramadan activities as part of its efforts to foster social skills and positive communication within family and community members, as well as enriching the holy month of Ramadan with spiritual and educational experiences.
+(MENAFN- Mid-East) The Family Development Foundation (FDF) organised a series of Ramadan activities as part of its efforts to foster social skills and positive communication within family and community members, as well as enriching the holy month of Ramadan with spiritual and educational experiences.
 The key goals of these activities were to raise the faith of individuals and encourage them to make sincere efforts towards Allah.
 It further seeks to reinforce positive attitude, such as ensuring parental satisfaction and being kind towards them, which forms the cornerstone of relationships.
 Furthermore, these activities aim to create a sense of brotherhood among community members.

 Ramadan activities included several lectures, Ramadan Councils 'Ramadan Majlis' and voluntary community initiatives organised in line with the activities of 'Barakat Al Dar' Club.
 These programs were held in Abu Dhabi, Al Ain and Al Dhafra region, which were attended by senior citizens and their family members.
 These activities included a 'Ramadan Together' initiative, which involved distributing Iftar meals in cooperation with the Emirates Blood Donation Society and 'Bid Dimā Narwiki Yā Watan' Team.